Guide Type

 Amazon Logo

-Birds of Oregon is a quick and easy to use, light-weight, durable, all-weather field guide to the inspiring and incredibly varied birdlife inhabiting the State Oregon.
+The Quick Reference Guide to The Birds of Illinois, by Greg R. Homel, is a quick and easy to use, light-weight, durable, all-weather guide to the inspiring, incredibly varied and colorful birdlife inhabiting the State of Illinois.

-This affordable guide will serve as a lasting momento of any trip and will conveniently fit into any daypack, pocket or glove-compartment, facilitating easy field identification—whether in a Portland garden, on a family vacation, or a serious birdingtrip visiting all the best birding hot spots within Oregon.
+This affordable guide will serve as a lasting memento of any visit to Illinois and will conveniently fit into any daypack, pocket or glove compartment, facilitating easy field identification—whether in a Chicago garden, on a family vacation to Peoria, or embarking on a serious birding trip visiting all the best birding hotspots in The Prairie State.

 To flip through the electronic sample,